nucypher/nucypher/docs/source/architecture/contracts.md

 Alice uses a network of Ursula stakers to deploy policies.
 In order to take advantage of the network, Alice chooses stakers and deploys policies with fees for those stakers.
-Alice can choose stakers by herself ("handpicked") or by using `StakingEscrow.sample(uint256[], uint16)` - This is  known as ("sampling").
+Alice can choose stakers by herself ("handpicked") or select from the result of `StakingEscrow.getActiveStakers(uint16, uint256, uint256)` method - This is  known as ("sampling").
-`sample` parameters are:
+`getActiveStakers` parameters are:
-* The array of absolute values
-* Minimum number of periods during which tokens are locked This method will return only active stakers.
+* Minimum number of periods during which tokens are locked
+* Start index for looking in stakers array
+* Max stakers for looking
+This method will return only active stakers.

-In order to place the fee for a policy, Alice calls the method `PolicyManager.createPolicy(bytes16, uint16, uint256, address[])`, specifying the staker's addresses, the policy ID (off-chain generation), the policy duration in periods, and the first period's reward.
+In order to place the fee for a policy, Alice calls the method `PolicyManager.createPolicy(bytes16, address, uint64, address[])`, specifying the staker's addresses, the policy ID (off-chain generation), the policy owner (could be zero address), and the end timestamp of the policy.
-Payment should be added to the transaction in ETH and the amount is `firstReward * stakers.length + rewardRate * periods * stakers.length`.
+Payment should be added to the transaction in ETH and the amount is `rewardRate * periods * stakers.length`, where `periods` is `endTimestampPeriod - currentPeriod + 1`.
 The reward rate must be greater than or equal to the minimum reward for each staker in the list.
-The first period's reward is not refundable, and can be zero.

 ### Alice Revokes a Blockchain Policy

 When Alice wants to revoke a policy, she calls the `PolicyManager.revokePolicy(bytes16)` or `PolicyManager.revokeArrangement(bytes16, address)`.
 Execution of these methods results in Alice recovering all fees for future periods, and also for periods when the stakers were inactive.
 Alice can refund ETH for any inactive periods without revoking the policy by using the method `PolicyManager.refund(bytes16)` or `PolicyManager.refund(bytes16, address)`.
+If Alice doesn't have ability to execute on-chain transaction or wants to share ability to revoke then she can sign revocation parameters.
+Anyone who have this signature will be able to revoke policy using `PolicyManager.revoke(bytes16, address, bytes)`

 ## Staker's Contract Interaction